andreigue/andreigue.github.io/_posts/2025-08-01-trip-to-turkey.md

 Greeks have always referred to Constantinople as “the city", and they have continued doing so when the Turks arrived.
 Over time, the Turks have heard countless times the phrase "εἰς τὴν Πόλιν" ("is tin pólin") which means "to the city" in Ancient Greek.
 In turkish pronunciation, that became Istanbul.
 By the nineteenth century, "Istanbul" was already widely used among Turks, while “Constantinople” remained in foreign and official documents.

-After the fall of the Ottoman Empire in 1922, the new leader, Mustafa Kemal Atatürk carried out a wide set of modernization reforms.
+After the fall of the Ottoman Empire in 1922, the new leader, Mustafa Kemal Atatürk, carried out a wide set of modernization reforms.
 One of them was language reform.
 The Arabic script was abandoned and a Latin alphabet was introduced in 1928.
 Alongside this came the standardization of place names.

 In 1930 the Turkish government formally asked the international community to use “Istanbul” instead of “Constantinople.”
 This was done through an official notice to foreign governments, embassies, and international postal services.